 UDP 67/68), TFTP (UDP 69), and PXE proxy / BINL (UDP 4011), depending on your design. - Make sure the test endpoint uses the expected firmware mode: UEFI or legacy BIOS, correct boot order, and correct Secure Boot behavior.

 - Verify that the OS bundle is fully synchronized to the Provision satellite before the first PXE boot.
-A saved bundle is not enough if replication is still running.

 - For lab testing on Hyper-V, disable Secure Boot if the guest does not boot correctly with your selected PXE flow.